 You may be wondering why we have a blog on them, I mean, they’re just a handbag dog aren’t they?
 Actually, these little wonders are amazing working dogs.
 Dawn Seago, from K9 Lifestyles, did a Zoom call with us about her experience with The Dachsund- and has very kindly written this blog for us.

-The name Dachshund means “Badger Dog” in German translation, Dachs meaning Badger, Hund as dog.
+The name Dachshund means “Badger Dog” in German translation, Dachs meaning Badger, Hund as a dog.
 Some say that the Dachshund originated from the Basset Hound during the French revolution, but Dachshunds were already in Germany at this time.
-Queen Victoria had a Dachshund called “Dash" bought for her by Prince Albert, they were thought to be in England before this though.
+Queen Victoria had a Dachshund called “Dash” bought for her by Prince Albert, they were thought to be in England before this though.